 Similarly, many health conditions like hypothyroidism can drastically alter the way your body uses energy from food.
-You might not have hypothyroidism, but if you are struggling to lose weight despite what the numbers are saying, you might still have a slower metabolism than average.
-It’s better to think about these things as spectrums, rather than binaries in many cases.
+You might not have hypothyroidism, but if you struggle to lose weight despite what the numbers are saying, you might still have a slower metabolism than average.
+It’s better to think about these things as spectrums rather than binaries in many cases.

-Many other things might influence your actual BMR too, such as your gut bacteria.
+Many other things might influence your actual BMR, too, such as your gut bacteria.
 Our guts harbor a lot of friendly bacteria that we are increasingly learning plays a very vital role in our health and wellbeing.
-These critters help us to produce hormones and neurotransmitters, they aid with our digestion, and they fend off bad bacteria.
-Several case studies have shown us that fecal transplants (yep it’s what it sounds like!) can result in rapid weight loss or weight gain thanks to the loss or addition of the bacteria.
+These critters help us produce hormones and neurotransmitters, aid with our digestion, and fend off bad bacteria.
+Several case studies have shown us that fecal transplants (yep, it’s what it sounds like!) can result in rapid weight loss or weight gain thanks to the loss or addition of the bacteria.

-If it were possible to precisely count calories going in and out, this would lead to more accurate predictions of weight gain or weight loss.
-However, our idea of how to calculate calorie burn is probably pretty primitive, and the resulting number might end up being more misleading than helpful.
+If it were possible to count calories going in and out precisely, this would lead to more accurate weight gain or weight loss predictions.
+However, our idea of calculating calorie burn is probably pretty primitive, and the resulting number might end up being more misleading than helpful.
 This all casts some doubt when asking if fitness trackers work.

 Should I throw out my fitness tracker?

 If all this sounds very negative, forgive me.
 I’m actually a big fan of fitness trackers.